zt1103/MidiGenerator/README.md

 ### Adding New Genres

 1. Create new class inheriting from `BaseMidiGenerator`
-2. Include `#load ".\*.cs"` at the top for LinqPad
-3. Implement required properties and methods
+2. Implement required properties and methods
-4. Follow musical conventions for the genre
+3. Follow musical conventions for the genre
-5. Use appropriate tempo (`BeatsPerMinute`)
+4. Use appropriate tempo (`BeatsPerMinute`)
-6. Select suitable GM instruments for `AddProgramChange()`
+5. Select suitable GM instruments for `AddProgramChange()`

 ### Code Style Rules